 7. RELEASE OF MET.
 DATA.

-(i) To Press/information medias; the data are provided through telephone/fax.
+(i) To Press/information media; the data are provided through telephone/fax.

-(ii) National and neighboring countries forecast is presented through T.V.
+(ii) National and neighboring countries forecast is presented through T.V and FM Network.

 Airport Functionaries, associated with PMD, include:-